Search Icon

 How is a fetus's blood flow different from a newborn's?

-To support rapid growth, fetal blood circulates at more than twice the rate seen in newborns.39 Furthermore, the fetal heart beats quickly, between 110 and 170 beats per minute, and sends over 40% of its output to the placenta.
+To support rapid growth, fetal blood circulates at more than twice the rate seen in newborns.38 Furthermore, the fetal heart beats quickly, between 110 and 170 beats per minute, and sends over 40% of its output to the placenta.
 The left side of the heart delivers oxygenated blood to the brain and heart muscle, ensuring major organs receive what they need to develop properly.
-At birth, the newborn heart rate decreases to about 100-120 beats per minute.
-Breathing outside a mother’s womb transforms the baby’s circulation entirely.40 This elegant, transient system allows the unborn child to thrive in the womb until birth.
+At birth, the newborn heart rate decreases to about 100–120 beats per minute.
+Breathing outside a mother’s womb transforms the baby’s circulation entirely.39 This elegant, transient system allows the unborn child to thrive in the womb until birth.

-How long is a baby's intestines?
+How long are the baby's intestines?

 Does the baby poop before birth?

 In most cases, the baby never poops until after birth.
 Before birth, the placenta removes all the waste products from the developing child.
 The first poop, called meconium, is greenish-black in color and contains many bile acids, salts, proteins, and dead cells from the developing digestive system.
-Although meconium appears in the digestive tract early in development, it is rarely seen in the amniotic fluid before 34 weeks gestation.44
+Although meconium appears in the digestive tract early in development, it is rarely seen in the amniotic fluid before 34 weeks gestation.43

 However, right before birth, the unborn baby sometimes poops in the amniotic fluid.
 This may be a sign of fetal distress.
 About 15-20% of babies born around their due date have some meconium in the amniotic fluid.
-This number increases to about 30-40% when babies are born after 42 weeks, more than two weeks past their due date.45
+This number increases to about 30-40% when babies are born after 42 weeks, more than two weeks past their due date.44

 This baby's gut did not have any bacteria until after he was born.
-(Image credit: Adobe Stock Photos)
+(Image Credit: Adobe Stock Photos)

 This baby's gut did not have any bacteria until after he was born.
-(Image credit: Adobe Stock Photos)
+(Image Credit: Adobe Stock Photos)

 How does the gut get healthy bacteria?

 In adults, lots of healthy bacteria inhabit the intestines.
 These bacteria help digest food, synthesize vitamins, provide immune system support and influence mood.
-Researchers have found that the same bacteria that aid in digestion and immunity only enter the intestines of healthy babies during and after birth.46
+Researchers have found that the same bacteria that aid in digestion and immunity only enter the intestines of healthy babies during and after birth.45

 The journey in the womb from fertilization through birth